BarHoter/food_blockchain/README.md

 - `EVENT_NAME` – event to index (default: `TransferProposed`)
 - `PROVIDER_URL` – RPC endpoint (default: `http://localhost:8545`)
 - `FINALITY_LAG` – blocks to wait before indexing (default: `6`)

+The indexer will delete `events.json` and `checkpoint.json` if the current `CONTRACT_ADDRESS` does not match what is stored in the checkpoint.